This section presents the basic terms used throughout the documentation.

 Artifact Payload - Actual data installed on a device, stored inside a Mender Artifact.
 It could be a rootfs image, package, container, or other.
 See the documentation on Artifact for more information.

-Binary delta - The binary difference between two filesystem images.
+Binary delta - The binary difference between two Operating System images.
 See the documentation on Delta updates for more information.

-Board integration - The low-level integration required to enable system updates with Mender on a board.
+Board integration - The low-level integration required to enable Operating System updates with Mender on a board.
 Often includes OS bootloader and storage integration and requires customization based on the hardware and OS.

 Deployment - The process of delivering software to devices.
 It consists of at least a group of devices and an Artifact name.

 Device, Mender Client Device - A single unit that is able to connect to the Mender Server, usually an independent product.
 Represented on the server by its identity and authentication data.

 Device ID - A single string uniquely identifying a device in the Mender server, used in Server-side APIs to specify an individual device.
 See the documentation on device Identity for more information.

 Device type - The type of device, used to ensure compatibility between the hardware and software.
 See the documentation on Artifact for more information.

 Mender Client - A user space application installing updates to a device it is running on.
 It uses the Mender Server-side API to connect to the Mender Server to authenticate, get the artifacts, report inventory, log the progress and status of the installations.